phureewat29/binance-multiwallet-withdrawal/README.md

 # Binance Multiwallet Withdrawal
-This script allows you to withdraw coins from the binance balance to multiple wallets.
-The bot supports all binance coins and all networks.
-Will be useful for participating in retrodrops and other types of abuse.
-This bot able to send random amounts to avoid linking wallets, check for invalid wallets, send with random delay.
+A Nodejs script to withdraw asset from the Binance account into multiple wallets.
+This script can be useful for participating in retro-airdrops.

-## Before Start
+## Disclaimer
 This script has many checks for invalid input and other errors.
-However, use at your own risk.
+Use at your own risk.
 The author is not responsible for any loss of funds.

-## Get Binance API key
+## Setup

 1) Binance -> Settings -> API Management -> Create API.
 2) Copy API key and Secret key to `config.js` file.